-Clearly this left the authorities with no choice but to facilitate their immense conflagration, so houses, residents, and businesses are to be moved from Belfast to the Isle of Man.
+Clearly this left the authorities with no choice but to facilitate the immense conflagration, so houses, residents, and businesses are to be moved from Belfast to the Isle of Man.
 Harland and Wolff Shipyard has begun work on barges to float larger buildings such as the Waterfront Hall and SSE Arena across the Irish Sea and special flights have been laid on from the George Best Airport.

 Others have argued that it is entirely possible to have an Eleventh Night bonfire without building a huge flaming edifice visible from space.

 “So far as I’m aware endangering the homes and businesses of your neighbours is not really necessary to celebrate the Twelfth,” said Unionist historian Godfrey Ginkell.
-“If it’s possible to have controlled bonfires in other areas of the country, why not here?”
+“If it’s possible to have controlled bonfires in other areas of the country, why not Belfast?”

 However this argument cuts no ice with Mr. Wilks, who told us to F**k off back to the Isle of Man.

 *This article was originally published three years ago and was about a playpark being shifted because of a bonfire.
 We just changed it a bit, which is all you have to do really as f*ck all else changes in this place.